water/mainline/README.md

 1. Clone project using `git clone git@github.com:water/mainline.git water`
 2. Checkout the master branch. `git checkout master`
-3. Navigate to the *config* folder, create a file called `database.yml` with the your mysql credentials.
+3. Navigate to the *config* folder, create a file called `database.yml` with the your postgresql credentials.
 [Example credentials](https://gist.github.com/c748f0b78d35c3298efd)
 4. Install all dependencies using `bundle install`
 5. Create two empty log files, just in case rails complains about it, `touch log/development.log log/test.log`
 6. Rename ```gitorious.sample.yml``` to ```gitorious.yml``` and change hosts and usernames to suit your system